tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 :::danger Warning
 Warning! `spawner.json` only supports the keywords mentioned here.
 Don't use ANY other keyword here.
-Other conditions (like biome) have to be specified in `spawn.json`.
+Some conditions (like biome) are supported through the new 'and' and 'not' keywords (see below)
 :::

 Every spawner rule has two parts: